-Many of today’s appliances use electronic circuit boards to control their components.
+Appliances today, like many of our electronic devices, use electronic circuit boards to control their operations and functions.
 Although these circuit boards help us easily monitor and control our appliances, control boards are susceptible to damage caused by power surges and glitches that enter your home’s power supply wiring through the electrical grid.

-Power surges can be caused by lightning strikes during electrical storms, power outages, electrical grid overloads and wind storms.
-When a power surge makes its way through your house wiring to your appliances’ electronics, control board circuitry can get fried and internal memory or programming can get corrupted.
+Common causes of power surges include lightning strikes during thunder storms, power outages, electrical system overloads and wind storms.
+When a power surge makes its way through your house wiring to your appliances’ electronics, circuit boards can get fried and internal memory or programming can get corrupted.

 How Do I Prevent Power Surges From Reaching My Appliances?

-- Plug each appliance’s outlet cord into a surge protector outlet plug adapter.
-The surge protector will absorb surges and prevent damaging current from reaching appliances.
+Plug electrical devices and appliances into a surge protector outlet plug adapter or power strip.
+Surge protectors absorb power surges and prevent damaging current from reaching appliances.

-- Unplug electronically controlled appliances during severe electrical storms.
-Although it’s hard to anticipate when a power surge may occur, electrical storms multiply the risk of power surges entering your home’s wiring.
+Unplug electronically controlled appliances during severe electrical storms.
+Although it’s hard to anticipate when a power surge may occur, electrical storms increase the risk of power surges entering your home’s wiring.
 Unplugging appliances is the best protection against potential damage due to power surges.

 When an appliance with an electronic control board doesn’t work after a storm, try rebooting the control board by unplugging the appliance for 3 minutes.
-After plugging the outlet cord back in to restore power, the appliance may work properly.
-If not, then you’ll likely need to have the appliance serviced by a technician.
+After plugging it back in, the appliance may work properly.
+If not, you’ll likely need to have the appliance serviced by a technician.
 The tech will test the electronic control board and replace it if necessary.

 Some electronic control boards can be repaired after being damaged by a power surge.
 Often, it is easier for a technician to replace a damaged control board rather than repair it.
 Most electronic control boards need to be removed and sent to a remote repair facility for repair, then returned to your home and reinstalled in the appliance.
 You’ll typically need to have a service technician complete these tasks.